SiddarthaGundeti/Find-the-Length-of-a-String/README.md

 # Find-the-Length-of-a-String
-Tutorial: Find the Length of a String
+Find the Length of a String
 Let's learn how to write a Python program to find the length of a string step by step.

 Step 1: Understand the problem